microsoft/debug-adapter-protocol/specification.md

 Returns a list of possible completions for a given caret position and text.

-Clients should only call this request if the capability 'supportsCompletionsRequest' is true.
+Clients should only call this request if the corresponding capability `supportsCompletionsRequest` is true.

 ```typescript
 interface CompletionsRequest extends Request {